How to Get an A in an Online Class

 Though it is simple, one of the biggest keys to success in any class, especially one online, is to read.
 Read your textbooks.
 Read research.
 Read assigned articles.
 It takes time, but this is one of the most important parts of digesting information and one of the most commonly neglected by students.

-With these helps and some good old-fashioned effort and determination, you will be well on your way to success in an online course.
+With this help and some good old-fashioned effort and determination, you will be well on your way to success in an online course.
 And for students who enjoy their online experience, there are non-traditional options like South university online programs to complete the rest of their education over the computer.

 Image from www.linfield.edu